xianlinbox/daily_practise/aws-solution-architect/vpc.md

 enables VPC connected to AWS services or powered by Private Link services

 Endpoint gateway: one per VPC/ only works for S3 and DynamoDB/need to update routetable/DNS resolution must be enabled. can only for aws internal service, A gateway endpoint is a gateway that is a target for a route in your route table used for traffic destined to either Amazon S3 or DynamoDB.
-There is no charge for using gateway endpoints.
+There is no charge for using gateway endpoints. currently don't support access from anothe region
 Endpoint Interface: An interface endpoint is an elastic network interface with a private IP address from the IP address range of your subnet.
 It serves as an entry point for traffic destined to a service that is owned by AWS or owned by an AWS customer or partner.
 You are billed for hourly usage and data processing charges.

 Policies: an json defines how to access the services